 What Career Stagnation Hides

-Career stagnation usually isn't about laziness — there's a pattern behind it.
+Career stagnation usually isn't about laziness — there's a structural pattern behind it.

-Sometimes it's not just boredom — it's a signal that a bigger shift is trying to happen.
-When the restlessness keeps growing, it might be time to ask whether this is a plateau or a crossroads that needs a decision.
+Sometimes it's not boredom — it's a signal that a bigger shift is trying to happen.
+When the restlessness keeps growing, it might be a crossroads that needs a decision.

 Getting Momentum Back

-The stagnation often shifts when you stop waiting for the environment to change and start moving on your own.
+The plateau often shifts when you stop waiting for the environment to change and start moving on your own.

 Learn Something New